CDU-HIT238/slides/week6/index.md

 git status
 ```

+Note:
+You can see all the files that have changed using git status.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Show the difference in files
 ```
 git diff /path/to/files
 ```

+Note:
+You can look at what has changed in the files with git diff.
+Provide a path to the files you want to see.
+You can see all changes by passing the path . but it is often easier to read with less files at a time.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->